 - Snow White and the Seven Dwarfs: Snow White is one of the younger princesses in her early to mid-teens, and is a girl so lovely and innocent that the dwarfs and prince are instantly charmed by her.
 She's fittingly a soprano, and her songs have many high operatic runs and trills.

-- In The Adventures Of Buratino, Malvina is kind-hearted and friendly (if with some Innocently Insensitive bossiness), and Pierrot is a male version of Unrequited Tragic Maiden.
+- In The Adventures of Buratino, Malvina is kind-hearted and friendly (if with some Innocently Insensitive bossiness), and Pierrot is a gentle, naive boy with a huge crush on her.
 They have the highest singing voices among the cast: even other characters played by child actors are more roguish and have lower voices.

 - Giselle from Enchanted is a sweet, innocent young woman who sings in the mixed and head voice range a lot, notably in "True Love's Kiss" and "Happy Working Song".
 She is also a not-so-subtle Affectionate Parody of Snow White.